mykoto19/new_gscbac/README.md

 # GSCBAC Information System

-A Web Development Capstone Project
+A Web Development Capstone Project with MYSQL as a database.